Get

 Even though mothballs are not a safe scent deterrent to add to a bird feeder, you can use other scent deterrents.
 Odors are a great way to deter cats from going near a bird feeder without hurting them.

 If you’re on a budget, you can easily add a homemade scent to deter cats from your bird feeder.
-Sprinkling pepper, vinegar, or citrus oil around the birdfeeder is often a very economical and effective way to deter cats from hanging out.
+Sprinkling pepper or vinegar around the birdfeeder is often a very economical and effective way to deter cats from hanging out.
 You can also purchase a premade deterrent if you don’t want to make it yourself.
+It’s vital to note that essential oils are highly toxic to cats and should never be used around cats.

 Whether you use an at-home recipe or buy a premade concentrate, it’s essential to understand that you should not place the scent directly on the feeder.
 You don’t want the birds to ingest it accidentally.
 Instead, place the scent around the bird feeder to deter cats without posing a risk to the birds.